wendy039474/IDD-Fa19-Lab2/README.md

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**

+There are two ways to do so :

+1.Changing the line "int noteDuration = 1000 / noteDurations[thisNote];" to "int noteDuration = 500 / noteDurations[thisNote];".

+2.Changing the line "int pauseBetweenNotes = noteDuration * 1.30;" to "int pauseBetweenNotes = noteDuration * 1.30 / 2;"

+Both ways will make the delay of the system half time and make the song play twice as fast.

 **b.
 What song is playing?**

+Sound like Star Wars...?

 ## Part E. Make your own timer